-Mustelids pose a threat to our threatened wildlife; wild ferrets can carry bovine tuberculosis (Tb) which they can spread to cattle and deer herds.
+Mustelids pose a threat to our farming industries.
+Wild ferrets can carry bovine tuberculosis (Tb) which they can spread to cattle and deer herds.
 Mustelids are also a threat to poultry farms, as they attack chickens and eat eggs.

 They also attack domestic pets, such as rabbits and guinea pigs.

 Connovation offer a range of products designed for the control of stoats, ferrets and weasels.
 These include lures, traps and an eco-friendly biodegradable poison.
 We also offer a range of unique monitoring and recording products.

 To learn about the best way to deal with your mustelid problem humanely and how to use Connovation's range of products successfully, have a look at our product brochures, best practice guidelines, product labels and safety data sheets.